 How to Enable Remember My Apps in Windows 11

-This built-in feature helps you quickly set up your device by remembering your previously downloaded applications from the Microsoft Store.
+This handy feature saves you time by recalling the apps you’ve previously downloaded from the Microsoft Store.

-When you sign in with your Microsoft account on a new machine, Windows 11 will present a list of your past Microsoft Store app installations, allowing you to easily reinstall them.
+When you sign in with your Microsoft account on a new computer, Windows 11 shows you a list of your old Microsoft Store app installs, making it easy to get them back.

 Enable “Remember my apps” by going to Settings > Accounts > Windows backup.
 Toggle the “Remember my apps” switch to On.
 This syncs your Microsoft Store apps to your account for easier reinstallation on new devices.